3D Tumor Cell Culture Models

 90% of drugs that seem promising in vivo ultimately fail in the clinic.
 Collecting more predictive, translational data that represents a therapy’s interaction with the human immune system and tumor microenvironment (TME) is essential to predicting clinical success, and yet not all programs take this approach.

 Optimal Translation: 3D Tumor Models

-In conjunction with our drug sensitivity and molecular characterization data, our 3D Tumor Models, done by using our proprietary patient-derived xenograft (PDX Model) explants or cell line derived xenografts (CDX Models), enable you to evaluate the potency of your compound compared to standard-of-care drugs.
-This allows you to identify the most promising drug candidates, tumor histotypes and molecular subtypes for further testing.
+In conjunction with our drug sensitivity and molecular characterization data, our 3D tumor models allow you to evaluate the potency of your compound compared to standard-of-care drugs.
+Created using our proprietary patient-derived xenograft (PDX Model) explants or cell line-derived xenografts (CDX models) the 3D tumor models allow you to identify the most promising drug candidates, tumor histotypes, and molecular subtypes for further testing.

 PDX Models and Combination Studies

-Data collected in 3D Tumor Models can then be used to select PDX models for subsequent in vivo efficacy tests.
-The data can also be used to run systematic two-drug combination therapy studies over a range of concentrations and to correlate the tumor response with molecular data (biomarker identification).
+Data collected in 3D tumor models can then be used to select PDX models for subsequent in vivo efficacy tests.
+The 3D assay data can also be used to run systematic two-drug combination therapy studies over a range of concentrations and to correlate the tumor response with molecular data (biomarker identification).

 Integrating In Vitro and In Vivo PDX Models